lim950808/RegistrationAndLogin7/README.md

 # RegistrationAndLogin7
-Register and Login in ASP.NET MVC with Dapper, jQuery, and Ajax
+Register and Login in ASP.NET MVC with Dapper, jQuery, and Ajax </br>
+Dashboard with a session

 <hr>
 <pre>